rkirov/blog/content/posts/incremental_computation.md

 something with the numbers pulls them.

 There is a dual approach known as _push-based_ computation, because the new values of inputs, push themselves into the computation.
-A telltale sign of push vs pull is where in the type signature does the core computation type `T` appear:
+A telltale sign of push-based computation is where in the type signature does the core computation type `T` appear:

 - pull - the methods look like `(...): T`.
 - push - the methods looks like `((x: T) => ...): ...`.